Politics of Chad

-The Politics of Chad take place in a framework of a presidential republic, whereby the President of Chad is both head of state and head of government.
+The politics of Chad take place in a framework of a semi-presidential republic, whereby the President of Chad is the head of state and the prime minister is the head of government.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and parliament.
 Chad is one of the most corrupt countries in the world.

 In May 2013, security forces in Chad foiled a coup against the President Idriss Deby that had been in preparation for several months.
 In April 2021, President Déby was injured by the rebel group Front Pour l'Alternance et La Concorde au Tchad (FACT).
 He succumbed to his injuries on April 20, 2021.
-His presidency was taken by his family member Mahamat Déby in April of 2021.
+His presidency was taken by his family member Mahamat Déby in April 2021.
 This resulted in both the National Assembly and Chadian Government being dissolved and replaced with a Transitional Military Council.